 When drawing hair, clumps are easy to achieve, but it's not normal for a smooth surface to be so clumped.
 Draw some bigger, wider shadows in the lower area to create "waves" (smooth groups of clumps).

 Take the 4B pencil and draw some tight, dark shadows on the shadowed side.
 Don't make them too big!

 Use it to add some darker shadows to the middle part as well, but do it very subtly.
 This part doesn't need a lot of shadows, and the clearer they are, the wetter the tail will look.

-Take the blending stump or a cotton swab if you don't have it.
-Gently blend the clumps, "drawing" over the fur according to its flow.
+When learning how to draw fluffy hair, a blending stump or even a cotton swab are useful.
+Use it to gently blend the clumps, "drawing" over the fur according to its flow.

 Take the eraser to add some highlights to the illuminated side.
 If you have a kneader eraser, you can actually draw some hair with it—if not, a normal eraser will do.

 Time for the mechanical pencil.
 Use it to add tiny shadows within the clumps (the big clumps are made of smaller clumps, after all).
 Be very, very careful—too much of it may destroy the effect.
 Feel free to copy the shapes of the shadows you see in my drawing.

 Use the same pencil if you want to add details to the lower part, but avoid any bigger shadows here.
 This part should be a smooth and soft fluffy texture.

 Go back to the top and add the splitting at the ends of the clumps.
 Remember to draw them using shadows only.